 Aldebaran is not related to the Hyades cluster, but appears as the brightest star in that direction and makes it easy to spot the V shape, formed by the cluster’s brightest members.

-The Hyades cluster has very few stars at both extremes of mass and its main sequence turn-off is about 2.3 solar masses.
+The Hyades cluster has very few stars with exceptionally high or low mass and its main sequence turn-off is about 2.3 solar masses.
 This indicates that the heavier stars in the cluster have evolved into giants, subgiants and white dwarfs.

 As most open clusters dissolve before they reach a billion years in age, the Hyades are expected to lose members and mass over the next few hundred million years until they are reduced to about a dozen star systems, which will eventually dissipate, too.